Cozy Peach Kitchen

 Looking for more meal prep recipes?

-I also have a quinoa chickpea salad in a jar recipe.
+I also have a quinoa chickpea salad in a jar recipe and a cold ramen noodle salad that is great for meal prep.
 You might like my vegetarian pasta salad or Mediterranean couscous salad.
-Tofu & veggie spring roll bowls are another one of my go-to meal prep ideas!
+Spring roll bowls are another one of my go-to meal prep ideas!

 Quart sized mason jar filled with salad ingredients.